 Ehrlich, P. R., D. S. Dobkin, and D. Wheye (1988).
 The Birder's Handbook.
 A Field Guide to the Natural History of North American Birds, Including All Species That Regularly Breed North of Mexico.
 Simon and Schuster Inc., New York, NY, USA.

-Hatch, Jeremy J. 2002.
+Hatch, Jeremy J. (2002).
 Arctic Tern (Sterna paradisaea), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

-Lutmerding, J. A. and A. S. Love.
+Lutmerding, J. A. and A. S. Love (2016).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2016.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory, Laurel, MD, USA.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.